 Moreover, the outbreak of COVID-19 compelled people to take care of their health seriously.
 The new healthcare practices help healthcare workers to cater to patients’ illnesses and provide better treatments.

 When a person falls ill, he or she affects the whole family.
 However, each family member has to play their part to help the patient recover and regain health.
 Family-centered health is an approach that involves planning and delivering healthcare services.
-It is worth mentioning that patients, their families, and medical workers are the major participants in family-centered healthcare.
+It is worth mentioning that patients, their families, and medical workers are the major participants in family-centered healthcare, which is being protected by family law.
 For instance, special care patients are primarily dependent on the family.
 Each member can positively contribute to improving the patient’s health.

 For some people, the concept of family-centered care is still new, and most of them not follow it much.
 Below we are listing some reasons behind family-centered health promotion: